-In the old model of city life, most people only had one choice for utility providers.
+In the old model of city life, most people only had one choice for utility providers in Michigan.
 Whether it was the phone company or the electricity provider, one company had a monopoly.
 While this removed the requirement to research different providers, it also meant that there was little room for individual choice.
 If your local utility company offered poor service or high prices, there was little that could be done about it.

 Today, energy deregulation varies by state.
 The majority of states, like Indiana, have completely regulated markets, which means there is only one energy provider.
 Texas is an example of a deregulated state with a completely open market that allows utility customers to choose from a variety of energy providers.